PLEASE NOTE: Australian Federal Police Investigations was created on 6 May 2017 and is a work in progress. Last edited August 2020.

 The Australian Government has since been provided with a report confirming that confidential, arbitration-related documents were secretly and illegally screened before they arrived at their intended destination.
 It has now been confirmed some never arrived at all.

 One of those documents, dated 18 April 1995, and which appears to have been secretly screened and withheld from the claimants and only provided to them seven years after the arbitrations concluded, is discussed in Arbitrator / Part Two Chapter Eight.
-This three-page letter from the arbitration project manager to Warwick Smith (arbitration administrator) and copied to Dr Hughes (arbitrator) advised:
+This three-page letter from the arbitration project manager to Warwick Smith (arbitration administrator) and copied to Dr Hughes (the arbitrator) advised:

 “It is unfortunate that there have been forces at work collectively beyond our reasonable control that have delayed us in undertaking our work.”
 (See Call For Justice DCITA File No 9).